LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

-At the end of March, Shelley recognised the sensitivity of the plan in a memo sent to a J&J lawyer in New Jersey: “We will want to carefully consider the … patents re asbestos in talc.
+At the end of March, Shelley recognized the sensitivity of the plan in a memo sent to a J&J lawyer in New Jersey: “We will want to carefully consider the … patents re asbestos in talc.
 It’s quite possible that we may wish to keep the whole thing confidential rather than allow it to be published in patent form and thus let the whole world know.”

 J&J did not obtain the patents.

 While Shelley was looking into the patents, J&J research director DeWitt Petterson visited the company’s Vermont mining operation.
 “Occasionally, sub-trace quantities of tremolite or actinolite are identifiable,” he wrote in an April 1973 report on the visit.
-“And these might be classified as asbestos fibre.”
+“And these might be classified as asbestos fiber.”

-J&J should “protect our powder franchise” by eliminating as many tiny fibres that can be inhaled in airborn talc dust as possible, Petterson wrote.
+J&J should “protect our powder franchise” by eliminating as many tiny fibers that can be inhaled in airborn talc dust as possible, Petterson wrote.
 He warned, however, that “no final product will ever be made which will be totally free from respirable particles.”
 Introducing a cornstarch version of Baby Powder, he noted, “is obviously another answer.”

 Bicks told Reuters that J&J believes that the tremolite and actinolite Petterson cited were not asbestos.

-Cornstarch came up again in a March 5, 1974, report in which Ashton, the J&J talc supply chief, recommended that the company research that alternative “for defensive reasons” because “the thrust against talc has centred primarily on biological problems alleged to result from the inhalation of talc and related mineral particles.”
+Cornstarch came up again in a March 5, 1974, report in which Ashton, the J&J talc supply chief, recommended that the company research that alternative “for defensive reasons” because “the thrust against talc has centered primarily on biological problems alleged to result from the inhalation of talc and related mineral particles.”